-The following terms were used in this study.
+The following terms will be used in this study.

-• Normal vision - A person who is able to perform all close and distant visual tasks that are normally expected in the community.

-- Low vision Low vision is significantly reduced vision, that is less worse than 6/18 (20/60) in the better eye or visual fields are less than 20 degree in diameter. - Total blindness The person is unable to see light - Functional vision This refers to the use of vision for a particular purpose. - Visual acuity- It is a measure of the ability to the eye to see details. - Visual impairment It is reduced vision caused by eye disease or eye condition present from birth. - Learner with visual impairment Refers to learners who require special educational programme and services because of their visual limitation.
+- Normal vision- a person who is able to perform all closed and distant visual tasks that are normally expected in the community. - Low vision-Low vision is significantly reduced vision, that is less worse than 6/18 (20/60) in the better eye or visual fields are less than 20 degrees in diameter. - Total blindness-The person is unable to see light. - Functional vision- This refers to the use of vision for a particular purpose. - Visual acuity It is a measure of the ability to the eye to see detail. - Visual impairment-it is reduced vision caused by eye disease or eye condition present from birth. - Learner with visual impairment-Refers to learners who require special educational programme and services because of their visual limitation.